EmiValmed/CSGD/README.md

 Before executing the functions, modify the forecasts/observations settings as desired.
 All parts that can be modified are indicated ("THE ONLY PART TO MODIFY"):
     * setwd("C:/Main/Folder/Path/")
     * ts = time step
-    * nbmMet = No. of ensemble members
+    * nbmMet = No. of meteorological ensemble members
     * nbLT = lead times
-    * StartDateFcast =
+    * StartDateFcast = first day of the forecast period
-    * FinDateFcast
+    * FinDateFcast = last day of the forecast period
-    StartDateObs
+    * StartDateObs = first day of the observation period
-    FinDateObs
+    * FinDateObs = last day of the observation period
-    HH = Equal 6 if ts= 3h and equal 0 if ts= 24h define time window for observation dates
+    * HH = define time window for observation dates.
+Equal 6 if ts= 3h and equal 0 if ts= 24h